 Built between 1912 and 1923 with a project made by Arh.
 Arghir Culina (Arman-Vlach from Hrupiste- Greece), Hotel Cismigiu was Hotel Palace from 1923 until 1948; in 1948 the communist regime nationalized it and changed its name into Hotel Cismigiu.
-It continued working as a hotel until 1989 when it became a residence for students.
-In 1995 was closed.
+It continued operating as a hotel until 1989 when it became a residence for students.
+It was closed in 1995.
 The original owner of the building succeeded to recover the property of the building from the Romanian state and to sell it to the Spanish developer Hercesa in 2004.

 From the original building only the facades were preserved and backed from the inside, as the traditional solution with an exterior supporting scaffolding could not be implemented due to the seismic regime of Bucharest.
 A network of concrete beams and pillars, attached to the original masonry wall, was connected through iron beams with an inner line of concrete pillars built behind the facade.